Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### EOF( [#]fnbr )

-Will return true if the file previously opened on the Flash Filesystem or SD Card for INPUT with the file number ‘#fnbr’ is positioned at the end of the file.
+Will return true if the file previously opened on the Flash Filesystem or SD Card for INPUT with the file number ´#fnbr´ is positioned at the end of the file.

 The # is optional.
 Also see the OPEN, INPUT and LINE INPUT commands and the INPUT$ function.